Migrate WordPress Staging Site to Production Site

 //mysite.com/staging

-Enter the string below into the Replace with field
+Enter the live path in the Replace with field:

 //mysite.com